axibase/axibase-charts/syntax/functions.md

 ]
  ```

-Then we iterate over created array and set value and entity based on retrieved country `name` and `value2006`.
+Then we iterate over the newly created array and set the value and entity based on thr retrieved country `name` and `value2006`.

 ```
 for country in countries